pengxiaoywan/NORD/README.md

-Step 1: Download P3_ALIB_MASTER unzip(alib utility in par with python 3.9)  and copy to the execution drive.
+Step 1: Download ALIB_Utility tool unzip(alib utility in par with python 2.7)  and copy to the execution drive.
 	1a.
 Configure the alib by following the steps mentioned in the link(https://github.com/vnep-approx/alib).
+	1b.
+Generate the input.pickle file and save it it the P3_ALIB_MASTER\input path.
 	1b.
 Make sure "P3_ALIB_MASTER\input" path contain  senario_RedBestel.pickle.
 If not, generate the substrate network senario for senario_RedBestel in folder P3_ALIB_MASTER\input and this pickle file contain substrate network information.

 Step 2: Download NORD and keep in the drive where P3_ALIB_MASTER  present.
 The NORD file contain all executable files related to proposed appraoch and baselines appraoches.